-A good infrared thermometer will let you stand well away from the heat and still give you a quick and accurate read on the temperature of whatever you point it at, making it a massively useful addition to your arsenal.
+A good infrared thermometer will let you stand at a safe distance from the heat and still give you a quick and accurate read on the temperature of whatever you point it at, making it a massively useful addition to your arsenal.

 To make sure you’re working with the best possible kit, we’ve put together an in-depth review of some of the best infrared thermometers available.

-Best Overall – Fluke 62 MAX Plus IR Thermometer
+3. Also Great – Fluke 62 MAX Plus Non-contact Infrared Thermometer

-The Fluke 62 MAX Plus earns top honor as the best overall infrared (IR) thermometer thanks to its combination of durability and functionality.
+The Fluke 62 MAX Plus non-contact is a good alternative to the ThermoWorks with a nice combination of durability and functionality.

 One of the chief complaints about IR thermometers is that they can be quite fragile, but the Fluke 62 MAX Plus is more than capable of riding out the usual drops and bumps that kitchen equipment typically faces.

 The robust plastic outer is IP 54 rated, which means it’s protected against dust and splashes of liquid, ideal for surviving the standard cookout.